GW-Lab/SMA-Monitor/README.md

 The live Inverter information:
 1. Power in Watt
-2. Voltage to the Grid
+2. Voltage to the grid
 3. Ampere to the grid
 4. Internal temperature in Celcius
 5. Daily yield in kWh